aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/index.md

 </div>

 Together, the core and infrastructure related contracts constitute the **code layer** of our aragonOS DAO framework that is built on top of external dependencies, most notably the [OpenZepplin contracts](https://www.openzeppelin.com/contracts).
-To govern the framework infrastructure, a **Framework DAO** exists
+To govern the framework infrastructure, a **Framework DAO** exists to:

-- controlling the permissions of and between the infrastructure related contracts to
+- control the permissions of and between the infrastructure related contracts to:
   - upgrade them
   - allow them to register ENS names for DAOs and plugins on the `dao.eth` and `dao-plugin.eth`, respectively
-- verifying plugins submissions to the marketplace
+- verify plugins submissions to Aragon App

 This framework DAO constitutes the **governance layer** of the aragonOS DAO Framework.